lightning/blips/blip-tap.md

 passed on as an additional last-hop fee.

-When creating an invoice, the creator MUST ensure that the invoice expiry value is set exactly to the `expiry_seconds` value of the accepted RFQ.
+When creating an invoice, the creator MUST ensure that the invoice expiry value is set exactly to the lifetime of the accepted RFQ based on the RFQ `expiry` unix timestamp.

 When creating an invoice from an `accepted_rate_tick`, with a base currency of `asset_id`, a conversion MUST be carried out to express the desired amount in